 Ecstasy is a popular drug found in the party and club scene that was originally created using MDMA (methylenedioxymethamphetamine) as the main ingredient.
 Nowadays the ingredients that are needed to create synthetic drugs are harder to find, so what actually makes its way into ecstasy can range drastically, and sometimes do not contain even a trace of MDMA.
-Even though MDMA itself can cause negative effects, what is currently being sold as ecstasy can be made up of a huge array of substances, including heroin, cocaine, methamphetamine, amphetamine to caffeine, rat poison, dog deworming properties and more.
+Even though MDMA itself can cause negative effects, what is currently being sold as ecstasy can be made up of a huge array of substances, including heroin, cocaine, methamphetamine, to caffeine, rat poison, dog deworming properties and more.

-Ecstasy users may experience problems that are similar to those caused by cocaine and amphetamine, including addiction, along with many similar effects on the brain’s systems.
+Ecstasy users may experience problems that are similar to those caused by cocaine and meth, including addiction, along with many similar effects on the brain’s systems.
 Ecstasy stimulates the brain’s key pleasure centres, which causes intense euphoria.
-After prolonged use, it starts to alter the way the brain’s reward system works so that addicts have to use it in order to reach the same levels of euphoria, or to even feel ‘normal’.
+After prolonged use, it starts to alter the way the brain’s reward system works so that addicts have to use it in order to reach the same levels of euphoria or to even feel ‘normal’.
 It can also create brain structure abnormalities after prolonged use.

 Aside from its psychedelic effects, ecstasy’s psychological effects that occur whilst taking the drug, and even for the following weeks, include: